WICG/turtledove/TERN.md

 This response is a modified version of what we saw in [section 1](https://github.com/WICG/turtledove/blob/master/TERN.md#1-on-the-advertisers-site).
 The SSP is already known and therefore there's no need for a set of SSP trust tokens within each ad.

-Interest groups are no longer required, but can be useful.
-We explain this in [more detail below](https://github.com/WICG/turtledove/blob/master/TERN.md#c-contextual-interest-groups).

 Given that during the publisher request, there is no access to the interest groups or ads already in the browser, it is unknown to the SSP, or its integrated DSPs, whether the